This event has been and gone!

 "The Great British Alternative Music Festival gives the genre a chance to live and breathe in a relaxed festival atmosphere.

 You'll see live performances from original acts with real pedigree and history, along with new and upcoming performers, all in the company of like-minded fans.
 Plus our warm indoor venues and modern bars mean that you can enjoy live acoustic sets, all culminating in an immersive live Alternative music experience."

 Formed in 1975 in Dublin, The Boomtown Rats were once famously described as 'licentious, festering reprobates' and 'leprous anti-establishment scumbags' and banned from playing in their home country.The band played their first UK shows with the Ramones and Talking Heads and fought the punk wars alongside the Sex Pistols, The Clash, The Jam and The Stranglers.
 They were one of the biggest bands of the late '70s and '80s, and their string of top ten hits and platinum albums earned them Brit Awards, Ivor Novellos and Grammy's.
 They made history as the first Irish band to have a UK no 1 hit with 'Rat Trap'.

 Boomtown Rats tour dates

-New Model Army are a legendary global underground cult band.
-Formed by Justin Sullivan in Bradford in 1980, their beginnings were inspired by Northern Soul, Punk Rock and the incendiary atmosphere of the times.
+Formed in Bradford in 1980, New Model Army’s beginnings were inspired by Northern Soul, Punk Rock and the incendiary atmosphere of the times.
 Since then, they have had a long, creative and eventful journey.
-They have been massively influential in 'post-punk’, 'folk-rock’, 'politico-rock’, 'goth’, 'metal’ and all kinds of musical sub-cultures but, like Groucho Marx, they have steadfastly refused to belong to any club that would have them as members.
+They have been massively influential in ‘post-punk’, ‘folk-rock’, ‘political-rock’, ‘goth’, ‘metal’ and all kinds of musical sub-cultures but they have steadfastly refused to belong to any club or style.